Antique living room table from 1700, of Tuscan origin

 Description

-Ancient salon table from the 1700s of Tuscan origin, fully veneered with rosewood, featuring a front drawer, allowing it to also serve as a small desk.
-The legs of this antique rectangular central table have a soft sabre shape, with a faceted profile crafted with masterful geometric inlay consisting of alternating ebony, maple, and mahogany woods, giving the furniture exceptional elegance.
+Ancient salon table from 1700 of Tuscan origin, entirely veneered with rosewood, featuring a front drawer, allowing it to also serve as a small desk.
+The legs of this antique rectangular central table have a soft saber shape, with a faceted profile crafted with masterful geometric inlay consisting of alternating ebony, maple, and mahogany woods, giving the furniture exceptional elegance.

-The Louis XV-style legs end with a square turned foot.
+The Louis XV-style legs end with a square curled foot.

-A valuable decoration in the form of threaded squares with geometric motifs made of boxwood, walnut, and rosewood adorns both the shaped top and all the strips under the table, decorated with moldings, enabling the placement of this antique rectangular desk in a Louis XV style environment.
+A valuable decoration in the form of threaded squares with geometric motifs made of boxwood, walnut, and rosewood adorns both the shaped top and all the strips under the table, decorated with moldings, enabling the placement of this antique rectangular desk in Louis XV style within an environment.

 The furniture has been carefully restored in our antique furniture restoration workshop.

 Stylish antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+Today, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning irregularly developed pearl.
-These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Notable and worth mentioning are antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical era.
-The Renaissance style also had a significant impact.
-Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, strong bases, and reliefs.
-These were quite distinctive products, offering new possibilities such as the construction of cabinets and broadly speaking, chest furniture.
-The Renaissance also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical era.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a lasting mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+Lion’s paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce such furniture inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for elegant antiques suited to your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+This is especially important when seeking an elegant antique that suits your interior.

-The key aspect of elite antique furniture is originality.
-Ultimately, this matters most to buyers, as the market is filled with many forgeries.
+The most important aspect of elite antique furniture is originality.
+And this is ultimately crucial for the buyer, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and correspondence to the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details